 Setting the right shutter speed is an important task in video and timelapse.
 Although setting it in a video is easier than in the timelapse, it’s not always a piece of cake.
 This text was created during the work on the bigger article about ND filters and motion blur in timelapse.
 However, it gets quite long, and while I consider it as an introduction for beginners, I decided to exclude it to another post (I still think I write too long articles, but I want it to be as complex as it could be).

 So here you’ll learn the general rule, naming and the differences that gave us various shutter speeds.
 In the following article, you will find how to set desired shutter speed in hard conditions (especially when it’s too bright).
-Don’t forget to sing up for my newsletter if you don’t want to miss the following article: NEWSLETTER
+Check out the post: Shutter speed in timelapse – ND filters.
+If you dont want to miss new tutorials, click the little red bell in the bottom left corner.
+You will get notification every time I release new exciting content (don’t worry, it’s not that often ;))

 What is a motion blur and where does it come from?